umcconnell/destroyer2/docs/docs.md

 ### Login

-Logs a user in and returns a uuid.
+Log a user in and return a uuid.

 -   **URL**